1. Configure

 Note: If you have multiple subscriptions, set the default one using

-az account set --subscription YOURSUBSCRIPTION
+az account set --subscription YOURSUBSCRIPTION.

 GCP Requirements